Our Board

 Melanie Hall - Non Executive Director*

-Melanie Hall Melanie has 15 years of board experience within the Life Sciences and Healthcare Sector, starting with the NHS Logistics Authority and latterly as Global Special Projects Officer at DHL, Global Life Sciences and Healthcare Division.
-Having worked as a partner with the NHS for much of her career, Melanie has a wealth of experience in business and service transformation, and an excellent understanding of the challenges and broad strategic direction of the NHS.
-Melanie also brings knowledge and high standards of quality assurance and governance levels in regards to CQC standards and audits.
+Having worked as a partner with the NHS for much of her career, Melanie has a wealth of experience in business and service transformation, and an excellent understanding of the challenges and strategic direction of the NHS.
+She also brings knowledge and high standards of quality assurance and governance levels in CQC standards and audits.
+Melanie started her second term as a non-executive director in January 2023 and is the Trust’s Senior Independent Director, Wellbeing Guardian, Freedom to Speak Up lead and Board sponsor for the Working Carers Staff network and the Disability Staff network.

 Saqhib Ali - Non Executive Director*